Mabi19/spaceshot/README.md

 # Spaceshot
 A batteries-included screenshot tool for wlroots-compatible Wayland compositors.

+> [!WARNING]
+> This is still a work-in-progress, but largely usable.

 It takes a screenshot first and then allows selecting a region on it, which makes taking screenshots of moving things and popups (which would disappear when focus changes) possible.

 ## Features